30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Nothing ruins the start of a trip faster than realizing your suitcase is overweight at the check-in counter.

 It’s especially helpful when I’m returning from a trip because I always seem to come back with more than I left with.
+Having a scale makes packing for travel much more controlled, especially when you’re trying to stay within airline limits.

 6. Always Check Airline Baggage Rules